PeelTechnologies/svg-android-converter/README.md

 # svg-android-converter

-Converts SVG files to Android VectorDrawables
+This tool is used to convert SVG files to Android VectorDrawables for Android Lollipop based devices.

 Usage: svg-android-converter &lt;svg-file&gt; &lt;vector-drawable-file&gt;